| How

 so widely used is because they can differentiate between the

+credit patterns of individuals.
 Scoring models and other tools

 analyze data only -- using this data to predict future credit